Skip to Content

 Preserving vintage tile bathrooms with these easy updates | Building Bluebird

-I love how the dark, moody paint on the walls brings out the black ribbon around the top of the tile.
+I love how the dark, moody paint on the walls brings out the black border above the white, subway tiles.

 3 | Hang Fun Wallpaper